diambra/docs/content/closedbeta.en.md

 ```

 {{% notice note %}}
-Note that, for the closed beta version the previous url needs to be manually tweaked, adding `r.` before the domain, thus becoming `https://r.diambra.ai/submission/178`
+For the closed beta version the previous url needs to be manually tweaked, adding `r.` before the domain, thus becoming `https://r.diambra.ai/submission/178`
 {{% /notice %}}

+{{% notice note %}}
+By default, the submission will select the highest difficulty level (`"Hard"`) of the three available (`"Easy"`, `"Medium"`, `"Hard"`).
+To change this, you can add the `--difficulty` argument to the previous command (e.g. `diambra agent submit <docker image> --difficulty Medium`)
+{{% /notice %}}

-#### Submit your own Random Agent
+#### Submit your own Agent

-If instead of using a pre-built image featuring a random agent, you can create your own, taking advantage of our Command Line Interface once again:
+Instead of using a pre-built image featuring a random agent, you can create your own, taking advantage of our Command Line Interface:

 1. Generate the base files: